OToL/slick/README.md

 # Pillars

-- Fast iterations: Time from source modifications (code, data, etc.) to testing must be as short as possible
+- Fast iterations: Time from source modifications (code, data, etc.) to testing must be as short as possible.
-- Simplicity: Minimize encapsulation and avoid unnecessary generalizations
+- Simplicity: Minimize encapsulation and avoid unnecessary generalizations.
-- Explicitness: Interfaces must be explicit
+- Explicitness: Interfaces must be explicit in their name, parameters, intents, etc.

 # Depot structure